11 Non Toxic and Organic Rugs: Happy Feet, Happy Planet!

 Many styles are available in natural colors (unbleached and undyed), or dyed with fiber-reactive eco dyes.

-HOW WE FOUND THESE NON TOXIC AND ORGANIC RUGS
+HOW WE FOUND ORGANIC AND NON TOXIC RUGS

 Sure, they’re typically at the bottom of our priority list, but the vast majority of rugs on the market today are made with plastic, releasing toxic chemicals into your personal sanctuary.